tensorpack/tensorpack/examples/FasterRCNN/README.md

 ## Usage
 Change config in `config.py`:
 1. Change `BASEDIR` to `/path/to/DIR` as described above.
-2. Change `MODE_MASK` to switch Faster-RCNN or Mask-RCNN.
+2. Change `MODE_MASK`/`MODE_FPN`, or other options you like.
+Recommended configurations are listed in the table below.

 Train:
 ```